 The seed is soaked in water over a couple of days, with mixed air rests spread out over this time.
 We want all of the grain to sprout very evenly, hence the importance of high quality malting Barley.
 When the seeds begin to sprout, it is moved to the Germination room.

 Here, the seed is kept for a few more days on the floor and only piled a few inches deep.
 It is turned regularly so that the malt rootlets don’t grow together and keep the malt at a consistent temperature and moisture content.
 Once the shoot is nearly emerging from the seed (full modification), the grain is sent to kiln.

 The grain is dried slowly at low temps to remove moisture at first.
 As the moisture content drops, the temp can be raised significantly where a lot of the flavor is developed (Toasty, Nutty flavors).
 The malt can also be put into our roasting drum and roasted much like coffee.
 This is where we develop rich, bold flavors which can give the malt Toffee, Dark fruit, chocolate or coffee notes.
 At this point the malt is very dry and can be stored and shipped to it’s destination breweries.

 We are mainly interested in craft beer production, but malt barley is an ingredient in many different products including flour, sweets and non-alcoholic beverages.

 Brewers use the enzymes created from germination to convert all of the starches in the grain into sugar.
 This sugary liquid, called wort, is a perfect food for yeast.
 It is the magical process of fermentation by the yeast that transform this “Barley Juice” into a delicious elixir.

 We can’t wait to share pints, made with Hogarth Malt, with friends and family.
-It is a whole cultural change towards locally produced, sustainable products that brings us all closer as a community and it all begins with a seed.
+Over the last few years we have truly seen a shift towards locally produced products that brings us all closer as a community.
+For us this all begins with a seed.